 On July 31, 2013, United Caring Shelters announced, after a yearlong evaluation, they would rename the organization and do business as United Caring Services.
 The UCS Board of Directors agreed a name change would best reflect the growth of the organization and the movement to fulfilling the vision of ending dependence and creating a Community of Caring.

-Forward 2020/2021: We are seeking further expansion of our services to meet the sobering center/crisis stabilization needs of people who suffer from intoxication, substance use issues, and/or co-occurring mental health issues through the addition of new recuperative care services and the expansion of our current respite program.
-These services will address some of the root issues that cause and continue people’s homelessness while diverting people from the hospital emergency department, EMS use, and incarceration toward the help they need.
+Fast forward to 2020-2021: UCS leadership began seeking further expansion of services to meet the needs of people who suffer from intoxication, substance use, and/or co-occurring mental health challenges.
+With the addition of a recuperative care service and the expansion of the current respite program, UCS would be able to address the root causes of these barriers and divert people away from hospitals, EMS, and incarceration and toward supportive, stabilizing services.

 Today, in 2022, the staff and board at UCS continue working to maintain the vital services our programs provide.
 The opening of the Diversion Center is upon us in the near future.
 It will not only provide a path to health for those experiencing addiction and mental health challenges, but will also allow our community service providers an alternative to jail or the emergency room.
 This alternative will ultimately save taxpayer’s money.

 In addition, our good neighbors, Zion United Church of Christ, have graciously “gifted” their parsonage to UCS.
 This generous transaction will establish what we believe to be Evansville’s first effort at Shared Housing for 5 men; getting 5 men off the streets and into supportive housing.